kinngh/shopify-nextjs-prisma-app/README.md

 ### Misc notes

 - Most scripts in `package.json` contain `rm -rf .next` to remove the generated `.next` folder to reduce caching errors.
+- MongoDB collections are kept separate to allow for flexibility while building applications.

 ## TO-DO